-What are Steroids?
+What are steroids?

-Steroids (also called Corticosteroids) are medications that treat the irritation and swelling in your lungs.
-We use inhaled steroids to prevent asthma flares and give them orally to treat them.
-Your airways become swollen and fill with mucus during an asthma flare.
+Asthma flares can be prevented by a medication called corticosteroid (steroid) that treats the irritation and swelling your lungs.
+Your lungs' airways become swollen and fill with mucus during an asthma flare.

 The steroids athletes sometimes use to build muscle are not the same as the ones used to treat asthma.
 They are called Anabolic steroids.